-Khadijah Cisse is a traditional spiritual midwife, wife, and mother of five who has been attending births since 1999 in various capacities.
+Khadijah Cisse is a traditional spiritual midwife and mother of seven who has been attending births since 1999 in various capacities.
 Living near the border of Massachusetts, New Hampshire, and also a close drive to southern Maine, she covers a wide geographical area with both doula and homebirth servies.
-Having first attended a local midwifery school, Heaven and Earth Midwifery, she went on to complete a fulltime and very busy apprenticeship with world renowned midwife, Nancy Wainer, where she obtained tremendous experience supporting mothers who, in many cases, would not have had a vaginal birth had they not been given the opportunity to birth at home.
-Khadijah has since attended hundreds of births both in the U.S. and abroad, and is an advocate of both midwife attended births and freebirth for empowered mothers who choose it.
-She supports progressive families of all backgrounds.
+Having first attended a local midwifery school, Heaven and Earth Midwifery, she went on to complete a full-time and very busy apprenticeship with world renowned midwife, Nancy Wainer, where she obtained tremendous experience supporting mothers who, in many cases, would not have had a vaginal birth had they not been given the opportunity to birth at home.
+Khadijah has since attended over 1000 births both in the U.S. and abroad, and is an advocate of both midwife attended births and freebirth for empowered mothers who choose it.
+She supports progressive families of all backgrounds, most notably mothers who prefer to drive their own care experience and have complete autonomy over their body.

 Outside of her love of birthing, she has a strong inclination for natural living in all facets of life and is interested in permaculture, self sustainable living, unschooling, knitting (thanks to a client who sparked this interest), cultured foods, vegetable juicing, self healing, and "radical homemaking."
-Due to her inability to make milk, she is also extensively experienced with supplemental nursing and runs a milk donation connection website, know as MilkShare.
-She also founded a non-profit, Baobab Rising, to help provide medical and agricultural relief in West Africa.
+Due to her inability to make milk, she is also extensively experienced with supplemental nursing and formerly ran a milk connection resource for over a decade.
 To compliment her midwifery practice, she is pursuing training in healing methods that involve kinesiology (muscle testing) and emotional freedom technique.
 Additionally, through her own quest to improve her health, she has extensive and increasing knowledge in integrative nutrition and whole food diets, plus herbal and homeopathic methods for healing.

 "The road we travel in birth has the power to radically transform and promote inner growth, both as individuals, in our relationship with God and our partner, and in the bond we make with our blessed babies.
 My goal as your midwife is to be a gentle guide who seeks to be aligned with each mother, letting her make her own choices based on evidence to the best of my ability.
 My parents are not merely my clients, but become a piece of my family, forever bonded through our experiences together."